 This is the manual extension for version 2 (v2) of the computational framework MATRIX [1,2], which evaluates fully differential cross sections for a wide class of processes at hadron colliders.
 In version 1 (v1) MATRIX included all processes up to next-to-next-to-leading order (NNLO) QCD.
 In v2 we have included various improvements of the framework, most importantly NLO QCD corrections to the loop-induced gluon fusion contributions [3,4] as well as NLO EW corrections [5].
+In v2.1 we have added the top-quark pair production [6,7] and triphoton production processes [8], together with linear power corrections through recoil [9], which are particularly relevant for precision studies of the Drell-Yan process.
 This document focusses on the new features and changes of v2 with respect to v1 and we refer to the v1 manual for further information.